ZTerechshenko/Forecasting/Forecasting_icews_phoenix.md

                                             "vcp_l.6", "mcp_l.6", "vcf_l.6", "mcf_l.6", 'onset'))
 ```

 I train the model using random forest and 5-fold cross validation.
+Random forest is an ensemble learning method that combines numerous decision trees and averages them in order to create predictions for a given set of data.
+In random forest, each tree is passed both a bootstrapped sample of the data and a random selection of the input variables.

+Cross-validation helps us to identify hyperparameter (in this case, the hyperparameter is mtry or number of variables randomly sampled as candidates at each split).

 ``` r
 fitControl=trainControl(method="cv",number=5)